 Empowering Exonerated Death Row Survivors

 Witness to Innocence is an organization of, by, and for death row exonerees.
-Our mission is to empower exonerated death row survivors to be the most powerful and effective voice in the struggle to end the death penalty and reform the justice system in the United States.
-Through public speaking, testifying in state legislatures, media work, and active participation in our nation’s cultural life, our members are helping to end the death penalty by educating the public about innocence and wrongful convictions.
+Our mission is to empower exonerated death row survivors to be the most powerful and effective voice in the fight to end the death penalty and reform the justice system in the United States.
+Through public speaking, testifying in state legislatures, and media interviews, our members expose the reality that innocent people are sentenced to death.